 If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the offer of a room in our halls of residence for the first year of your course.Discover our accommodation

 The Language Centre is located on the ground floor of the £6million Law and Psychology building.
 The three-storey building includes a 265-seat lecture theatre, seminar and tutorial rooms, and social learning areas which encourage a more informal and interactive style of learning.

 The facilities include a dedicated language laboratory with 16 computer stations, a reading corner and work space.
-The language laboratory is used for teaching and also as a self-study facility, enabling you to participate in language learning activities in 15 different languages
+The language laboratory is used for teaching and also as a self-study facility.

 Where you'll study

 Your future career

 Your English Language ability will be equivalent to at least IELTS 6.0 on successful completion of the programme, with no individual element below 5.5, which will allow you to progress to degree level study in the following subject areas:

 Every effort has been made to ensure the accuracy of this information, however our courses are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of professional bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.